Acting materialistically in an imperfect world: LLMs as means of production and social relations

 It took time and experience before the workers learnt to distinguish between machinery and its employment by capital, and to transfer their attacks from the material instruments of production to the form of society which utilises those instruments.

 The anger of the workers who smashed the looms was justified.
 The direction was wrong.
-The problem was not the machinery but the capitalist social relations surrounding it: machinery that extended working hours rather than shortening them, that turned workers into appendages of the machine rather than freeing them.
-That was not the nature of machinery; it was the nature of how machinery was deployed.
+The problem was not the machinery but the capitalist social relations surrounding it: machinery that extended working hours rather than shortening them, that turned workers into appendages rather than freeing them.
+That was not the nature of machinery; it was the nature of how it was deployed.
 Marx was not mocking the Luddites.
 He was describing how a struggle matures.

-This framework still holds in the LLM debate. tante's approach is fundamentally ethical: he evaluates the technology itself on moral grounds and decides whether to use it accordingly.
-Doctorow's approach is not so different—the evaluation just runs in the opposite direction.
+tante's approach is fundamentally ethical: he evaluates LLMs on moral grounds and decides whether to use them accordingly.
+Doctorow's approach is not so different; the evaluation just runs in the opposite direction.
 Both treat technology as a moral object.

 A materialist approach asks different questions.
 What social relations does this technology sit inside?
-Who owns it, whose labor maintains it, and where does the surplus go?
-And can those relations be changed?
+Who owns it, whose labor maintains it, where does the surplus go—and can those relations be changed?

-The “for or against AI” framing buries these questions.
+The “for or against AI” framing buries all of this.
 The reason it looks inconsistent to criticize the major AI vendors while remaining open to LLMs as a technology is that the framing assumes the technology and its capitalist application are the same thing.
 That assumption is wrong.

 Libraries and people